Seeed-Studio/ModelAssistant/README.md

 ## Introduction

-Seeed Studio SenseCraft Model Assistant is an open-source project focused on embedded AI.
+SenseCraft Model Assistant is an open-source project focused on embedded AI.
 We have optimized excellent algorithms from [OpenMMLab](https://github.com/open-mmlab) for real-world scenarios and made implementation more user-friendly, achieving faster and more accurate inference on embedded devices.

 ## What's included?